Just an hour north of Sydney lies a protected nature reserve and wildflower garden so ecologically precious it’s usually off limits to visitors.

 It’s not one for the spontaneous.
 Little known and largely untouched, Muogamarra Nature Reserve opens its proverbial doors to the public just six weekends a year.

 This place is virtually undisturbed.
-A rare, precious and frankly almost miraculous thing for bushland within the Sydney basin.
+A rare, precious and frankly almost miraculous thing for this kind of bushland within the Sydney region.

 But this is no happy accident.
-Muogamarra owes much of its preservation to one forgotten conservationist from back in the 1920s — but decades before his time — a new personal hero of mine.
+Muogamarra owes much of its preservation to one seemingly forgotten conservationist from back in the 1920s — but decades before his time.

 If like me you’re a sucker for ‘hidden’, wild, usually off-limits places, or just a general fan of Aussie bushland/flora, or all of the above, why not, then Muogamarra is just the spot for you.**